rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### How do I transfer an image to another region?

-For instructions on transferring an image to another region, see [Transferring Images Between Regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud).
+For instructions on transferring an image to another region, see [Transferring Images Between Regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud) .

 #### Can I use image export and import to move between Infrastructure and Managed accounts?

 Yes.
-It is possible to move images between Infrastructure and Managed accounts by following the steps in the article [Transferring Images Between Regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud) to export the required image, then import it into the account the customer requires.
+It is possible to move images between Infrastructure and Managed accounts by following the steps in the article [Transferring Images Between Regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud) to export the required image, then import it into the account that the customer requires.
 Any images that are shared, imported, or exported are deemed to be non-standard.
-Therefore the *Infrastructure* service level is applied regardless of the type of account the image is being shared with or imported into.
+Therefore the *Infrastructure* service level is applied regardless of the type of account that the image is being shared with or imported into.
 Because backup configurations and monitoring checks are applied uniquely to each Cloud instance, they must be recreated upon successful import or share.

 #### How do I prepare an image for import?

-To learn how to prepare an image for import, see [Preparing an Image for Import into the Rackspace Open Cloud](/how-to/preparing-an-image-for-import-into-the-rackspace-opencloud).
+To learn how to prepare an image for import, see [Preparing an image for import into the Rackspace open cloud](/how-to/preparing-an-image-for-import-into-the-rackspace-opencloud).

 #### Can you recommend a way to upload my image to Cloud Files so that I can import it?

 We recommend using the **Swiftly** Cloud Files client to upload your image to Cloud Files.
-For more information on using Swiftly, see [Use Swiftly to upload an image to be imported](/how-to/use-swiftly-to-upload-an-image).
+For more information on using Swiftly, see [Use Swiftly to upload an image](/how-to/use-swiftly-to-upload-an-image).

 #### Can you give me step-by-step instructions for importing an image?

-Detailed instructions for importing an image are available in the example at [Transferring images between regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud).
+Detailed instructions for importing an image are available in the example at [Transferring images between regions of the Rackspace open cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud) .

-#### Why is the checksum on my imported or exported image different from the one the API shows?
+#### Why is the checksum on my imported or exported image different from the one that the API shows?

-An image that you import or export has a different checksum when you view it in the Images API or the Compute API.
+An image that you import or export has a different checksum when you view it in the Images API versus the Compute API.
 This difference occurs because images are stored internally in the public cloud in a different format than the format they are in when they are transferred.

-When you import an image in VHD format, it is compressed using gzip and packaged as an Open Virtualization Appliance (OVA) file so that it's in the format that the hypervisor expects to see.
+When you import an image in VHD format, it is compressed using the Gzip data compression program and packaged as an Open Virtualization Appliance (OVA) file so that it's in the format that the hypervisor expects to see.
 Therefore, the checksum is different.

-When you export an image, the hypervisor stores a server snapshot as an OVA file containing multiple VHD files in order to keep server image creation fast.
-These files are then merged into a single VHD.
+When you export an image, the hypervisor stores a server snapshot as an OVA file containing multiple VHD files in order to speed the creation of server images.
+These files are then merged into a single VHD file.
 For this reason, the checksums for the image in the cloud and the exported image are different.

 In addition, during the coalesce operation that happens on export, some information is updated in the headers and footers of the VHD file.
-This process means that the checksum is different even if you import an image and then immediately export it, although the content portion of the VHD (the non-header and non-footer sections) is identical.
+This process means that the checksum is different even if you import an image and then immediately export it, even though the content portion of the VHD is identical.

-#### I want to boot a server from my imported image, but I can't find the image in the Cloud Control Panel.
-Where is it?
+#### Where can I find my imported image in the Cloud Control Panel?

 The **Create Server** page of the Cloud Control Panel sorts images by the servers for which they provide snapshots.
 However, because an imported image isn't a snapshot of any existing server in the Cloud, the Cloud Control Panel considers it a snapshot of a deleted server.
 For this reason, imported images are listed under the **Deleted Servers** category.

 ------------------------------------------------------------------------